yogesh1905/NodeJs-todo-app/ToDoApp/README.md

 A basic todo app using javascript nodejs framework, express as middleware and mongodb for storing user data.
-Request to server is made through ajax.
+Request to the server is made through ajax.
 The app contains features like:
 * Creating user using signup option.
 * User authentication feature.